By Shihar Aneez

-Mahinda Rajapaksa, who replaced Wickremesinghe as prime minister, lacks a parliamentary majority and has been prevented by a court from holding office, delaying the country's 2019 budget and leading to violent scenes in the island's parliament.
+Mahinda Rajapaksa, who replaced Wickremesinghe as prime minister, lacks a parliamentary majority and has been prevented by a court from holding office, delaying the 2019 budget and leading to violent scenes in parliament.

-Fitch and S&P cut their ratings by one notch to B from B+, following the third major rating agency, Moody's, that downgraded the island nation on Nov.
+Fitch and S&P cut their ratings to B from B+ following the third major rating agency, Moody's, which downgraded the island nation on Nov.
 20.

 "Investor confidence has been undermined, as evident from large outflows from the local bond market and a depreciating exchange rate," Fitch said in a statement.

-The rating agency said that plans to raise funds through bilateral and commercial borrowing, or through the exercise of foreign currency swaps, could be challenging in the current political climate, though it rated its outlook at "stable", meaning it saw a longer-term recovery for the economy, that was badly hit by weather-related disruptions in 2016 and 2017.
+It said plans to raise funds through bilateral and commercial borrowing, or through the exercise of foreign currency swaps, could be challenging, though it rated its outlook at "stable", meaning it saw a longer-term recovery for the economy that was badly hit by weather-related disruptions in 2016 and 2017.

-S&P, meanwhile, said there has been a "significant erosion" in the political situation in Sri Lanka which could affect its ability to refinance its debts.
+S&P said there had been a "significant erosion" in the political situation which could affect Sri Lanka's ability to refinance its debts.

 "We have to come out of this dragging political crisis.
-The borrowing cost is anyway going to rise with this," said the official, who declined to be named.
+The borrowing cost is anyway going to rise with this," said the official, who declined to be identified.

-The rupee currency has weakened nearly 17 percent so far this year, while yields on Sri Lanka's dollar bonds due in 2022 have risen by more than a percentage point to 8.24 percent since the crisis began.
+The rupee has weakened nearly 17 percent this year, while yields on dollar bonds due in 2022 have risen by more than a percentage point to 8.24 percent since the crisis began.